 Sell When Inventory Is Low

-There are times of the year when there are more buyers than inventory, and capitalizing on this is a good way to sell your home quickly, said Alison Bernstein, founder and president of the real estate firm The Suburban Jungle.
+There are times of the year when there are more buyers than inventory, and capitalizing on this is a good way to sell your home quickly, said Alison Bernstein, founder of the real estate firm The Suburban Jungle.

 “Late summer and late fall are both great times to throw your listing on the market,” she said.
 “Even though it is not prime selling season, your home will be sure to stand out.”